As deaths rise, vaccine opponents find a foothold in Bosnia

 “People stop me in the street to say hello, to congratulate me and ask me to keep up the good work,” she said.
 “I get so many messages (of support) on Facebook that I can no longer respond to all of them.”

-Savic maintains that coronavirus vaccines were not put through standard safety testing before being approved for use, they contain that they contain a compound made from graphite, and graphene and have caused severe adverse reactions in 1.2 million people in the European Union, the United Kingdom and the United States.
+Savic claims that coronavirus vaccines were not put through standard safety testing before being approved for use, and that they have caused severe adverse reactions in 1.2 million people in the European Union, the U.K. and the United States.

 Similar claims have been made in other countries, and scientists and health authorities have repeatedly rejected them.
-Savic countered that information from official sources may cause doubts about the dangers of vaccines, but “in their heart and soul, people know the truth.”
+Savic countered that information from reputable sources may cause doubts about the “dangers” of vaccines, but “in their heart and soul, people know the truth.”

 Bosnia has reported close to 240,000 confirmed cases and more than 10,500 deaths in the pandemic.
 Savic asserts the figures are inflated, arguing incorrectly that that molecular PCR tests — the primary method for diagnosing COVID-19 — produce a huge number of false positives.